Emergency Dentistry – Gainesville, FL

 We’ll Relieve Your Pain as Quickly as Possible

 When you have a toothache that won’t go away or if there’s a painful crack that needs to be fixed, you need to see an emergency dentist in Gainesville as soon as possible.
 At Exceptional Dentistry & Sedation Center, we’ve been able to see 98% of emergency patients on the same day and provide them with the treatment they needed for immediate pain relief.
-Contact us at the first sign that you need urgent dental care!
+Contact us at the first sign that you need urgent dental care for same day emergency dentistry in Gainesville, FL!

 How to Handle Common Dental Emergencies